Bpifrance

 Grant in 2024

-Touch Sensity is an information technology company focused on developing sensitivity technology that enhances the interaction between objects and their environments.
-The company specializes in Internet of Things (IoT) and sensor technologies, creating solutions that can adapt to various sizes, shapes, and surface topologies.
-Its innovative approach is sensorless and non-invasive, allowing for the comprehensive capture of data related to pressure, extension, and deformation across complete surfaces.
-This capability enables clients to gain valuable insights by associating physical interactions with environmental factors.
+Touch Sensity is an information technology company focused on the development of sensitivity technology that enhances the interaction between objects and their environments.
+It specializes in Internet of Things (IoT) applications and advanced sensor technology, creating solutions that are adaptable to various sizes, shapes, and surface topologies.
+The company's innovative approach is sensorless and non-invasive, allowing for the comprehensive capture of data related to pressure, extension, and deformation across complete surfaces.
+This capability enables clients to gather and analyze detailed information about physical interactions, thereby enhancing the functionality and responsiveness of their products and systems.

 Tribun Health